LauraVEkris/openrowingmonitor/docs/rower_settings.md

 * Check that OpenRowingMonitor works

+  * Checking that the software works

+* Setting up a more detailed logging for a better insight into OpenRowingMonitor

+* Setting up the hardware connection

   * Making sure the hardware is connected correctly and works as intended

-* Setting up a more detailed logging for a better insight into OpenRowingMonitor

   * Setting GPIO parameters to get a clean signal (general settings)

   * Critical parameters you must change or review for noise reduction

+* Setting up stroke detection

   * Critical parameters you must change or review for stroke detection

   * What reliable stroke detection should look like in the logs

 * Settings required to get the basic metrics right